zkonduit/ezkl-docs/JS_Bindings/Engine.md

 ### Cross Origin Isolation [VERY IMPORTANT].

 In order to use "SharedArrayBuffer" feature in all browsers, you need to ensure the global `crossOriginIsolated` is set to `true`.
-Otherwise, the ezkljs engine bindings might not work across all browser, as the WebAssembly memory is shared between the main thread and the web worker.
-Follow [this guide](https://github.com/GoogleChrome/web.dev/blob/main/src/site/content/en/secure/cross-origin-isolation-guide/index.md) by google to ensure your web app is cross origin isolated.
+Otherwise, the ezkljs engine bindings might not work across all browsers, as the WebAssembly memory is shared between the main thread and the web worker.
+Follow [this guide](https://github.com/GoogleChrome/web.dev/blob/main/src/site/content/en/secure/cross-origin-isolation-guide/index.md) by Google to ensure your web app is cross origin isolated.
 In the example app we built using next js, we enabled cross origin isolation by adding the following to our next.config.js file:

 ```javascript
 const nextConfig = {